RosaMeyer/IntroProg-Spring2024/README.md

-# Introduction-to-Programming-and-Numerical-Analysis-Spring-2024
+## Introduction-to-Programming-and-Numerical-Analysis-Spring-2024
-Introduction to Programming and Numerical Analysis, Spring 2024 - for classes 4 and 8
+Classes 4 and 8